ZeepReactorr/Metabolic_Syndrom_Project/README.md

 This project is made by ZeepReactor, Cloclochette38, LinaKhlft and Alicia

 This project is about metabolic syndrome a known disease.
-We will use a dataset from Kaggle : (link)[]
+We will use a dataset from Kaggle : [Link](https://www.kaggle.com/datasets/antimoni/metabolic-syndrome)